Chief and Council

 Next Council Meeting:

-Our Council Executive Assistant is responsible for:
+Our Director of Council Operations is responsible for:

-- All Chief & Council’s business contacts
+• All Chief & Council’s business contacts

-- Schedule all Council Meetings
+• Schedule all Council Meetings

-- Handles all requests for Delegates to present at Council meetings
+• Handles all requests for Delegates to present at Council meetings

-- Contacting all Delegates of any changes regarding Council Meetings
+• Contacting all Delegates of any changes regarding Council Meetings

 Please be aware our Chief & Council do NOT deal with day to day Administrative matters, please see Administration page and follow up with appropriate Director.